Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 **Q.3.
 Did Keynes' prediction come true?
 If not, why?**

-Next, watch the following 5' of [Martin Luther King, Jr. I Have A Dream](https://www.youtube.com/watch?v=3vDWWy4CMhE&feature=youtu.be)speech
+Next, watch the following 5' of [Martin Luther King, Jr. I Have A Dream](https://www.youtube.com/watch?v=3vDWWy4CMhE&feature=youtu.be) speech

 **Q.4.
 What is the difference between a dream and a plan?**